nii-nii/apumicrocode/README.md

 The newset Bios as of writing is mainline: v4.13.0.1

-I will try to update the BIOS file to the newest mainline as soon as one comes out.

 **Use it on your own risk.
 I am not responsible for any damage that may occour during this process.**